An Introduction to Geometric Topology: Orbifolds

 The triple $r,s,t$ of generators is intrinsically determined in the group up to simultaneous conjugation or inversion.
 Different unordered triples $(a,b,c)$ produce non-isomorphic Von Dyck groups $\Gamma^{\rm or}(a,b,c)$. \end{ex} \begin{proof}[Hints] The group $\Gamma^{\rm}(a,b,c)$ preserves the tessellation $T$ of $\matH^2$, $\matR^2$, or $S^2$ into triangles with angles $\frac \pi a, \frac \pi b, \frac \pi c$, so its finite-order elements are rotations along some vertices of $T$.
 Three rotations $r,s,t$ that satisfy $rst=1$ are of some very special kind. \end{proof}

 \begin{example} More generally, every hyperbolic (or flat, elliptic) Coxeter polyhedron is a hyperbolic (or flat, elliptic) orbifold. \end{example}

 \begin{example} Quotient the flat torus $T = \matR^2/_{\matZ^2}$ by the \emph{elliptic involution} $(x,y)\mapsto (-x,-y)$.
-This isometry of $T$ has four fixed points and the quotient flat orbifold is a sphere with four singular points, see Fig.~\ref{elliptic_involution:fig}. \end{example}
+This isometry of $T$ has four fixed points and the quotient flat orbifold is a sphere with four singular points, see Figure \ref{elliptic_involution:fig}. \end{example}

 There are also many interesting non-compact orbifolds.